Necessary and sufficient conditions for Pareto efficiency in robust multiobjective optimization: Notation

-A semicolon is used to separate variables from parameters in the arguments to a function: $f(x;s)$ has the variable $x$ and the parameter $s$.
+The interior of a set $A$ is denoted $\interior(A)$ and the closure of a set $A$ is denoted $\closure(A)$.
+A semicolon is used to separate variables from parameters in the arguments to a function: $f(x;a)$ has the variable $x$ and the parameter $a$.
 A function is said to be convex if it is convex in its variables, but not necessarily in its parameters.
+The image $f(A)$ of a set $A$ in the domain of a function $f$ denotes \hbox{$\{f(a): a \in A\}$}.
+Similarly, $f(x;A)$ for a set of parameters $A$ of a function $f$ denotes \hbox{$\{f(x;a): a \in A \}$}.
 The following definitions are used to characterize monotonicity: \begin{definition}[Increasing] A function $u:\Re^n \to \Re$ is \emph{increasing} if for \hbox{$y,y' \in \Re^n$}

 \end{definition} \begin{definition}[Strictly increasing] A function $u:\Re^n \to \Re$ is \emph{strictly increasing} if for \hbox{$y,y' \in \Re^n$}

 \end{definition} \begin{definition}[Strongly increasing] A function $u:\Re^n \to \Re$ is \emph{strongly increasing} if for \hbox{$y,y' \in \Re^n$}